 The access right to resources are not set properly.

-An attacker can try variation of the slashes characters.
+An adversary can try variation of the slashes characters.

-An attacker can use more sophisticated tool or script to scan a website and find a path filtering problem.
+An adversary can use more sophisticated tool or script to scan a website and find a path filtering problem.

-If the first path decoding process has left some invalid or blacklisted characters, that may be a sign that the request is malicious.
+If the first path decoding process has left some invalid or denylisted characters, that may be a sign that the request is malicious.

 Traffic filtering with IDS (or proxy) can detect request with suspicious URLs.
 IDS may use signature based identification to reveal such URL based attacks.

-A attacker can use a fuzzer in order to probe for a UTF-8 encoding vulnerability.
-The fuzzer should generate suspiscious network activity.
+An adversary can use a fuzzer in order to probe for a UTF-8 encoding vulnerability.
+The fuzzer should generate suspicious network activity.

 When client input is required from web-based forms, avoid using the "GET" method to submit data, as the method causes the form data to be appended to the URL and is easily manipulated.
 Instead, use the "POST method whenever possible.